Andrettin/Wyrmsun/readme.txt

 * Buildings
 - Added Market buildings for the Dwarves, Germanics, Goblins and Teutons (graphics by Jinn).
 Markets allow trading resources.
 - Mercenary Camps are now owned by mercenary company neutral factions.
 - Carpenter's Shops and Lumber Mills now have the option of allowing workers to produce the Furniture luxury resource in them, which is automatically sold if a Market is present.
-Up to five workers can produce lumber in a lumber mill at the same time.
+Up to five workers can produce furniture in a lumber mill at the same time.
 - Carpenter's Shops and Lumber Mills now cannot be built too close to town halls.
 - A maximum of ten workers can now gather resources from a mine at the same time.